-Nonetheless, if you’re a woman and still unsure whether or not intermittent fasting is right for you, then my advice would be to inch yourself into it so that you’re fasting for 8-10 hours at a time (starting with your last meal the night before).
+Nonetheless, for woman my advice would be to inch yourself into it so that you’re fasting for 8-10 hours at a time (starting with your last meal the night before).
 Then gradually increase that length of time as you see fit and follow a few other points.

 - Don’t fast on consecutive days

 - Don’t go longer than 12 or 13 hours when fasting (in the beginning)